stolksdorf/pico-flux/docs/api.md

 #### `async contract(...args).fetch() -> promise`
-If the value is cached returns it as a resolved promise, otherwise executes `contract(...args).call()` and returns the promise.
+If the value is cached returns it as a resolved promise, otherwise executes `contract(...args).execute()` and returns the promise.

 #### `contract(...args).get() -> value`
 A syncronous call to get the value of a contract.
 If the value is cached, returns it.
-If there is no cached value and are no errors, will also execute a `contract(...args).call()` behind the scenes.
+If there is no cached value and are no errors, it will return `undefined` and will also run `contract(...args).execute()` behind the scenes.

 This is useful for [Components](#Component), that simply want a value _right now_, but also to signal to the contract that it should get a value if it doesn't have one cached.

 #### `contract(...args).set(value) -> instance`
 Updates the value of the contract's cache manually, will also emit an `update` event.
 This is useful for initially configuring a contract with known data from another source.
+A good use case is pre-populating contracts in a isomorphic React app.
+Send along known data from the server, `set` the contracts before render.

 #### `contract(...args).isPending() -> boolean`
-Returns if the contract currently processing the async function.
+Returns `true`/`false` if the contract currently processing the async function.

 #### `contract(...args).errors() -> null/Error`
 Returns the last error from the async function if it was rejected, `null` if there are no errors currently.
 This is cleared before any call to the async funcution.